Cucuteni–Trypillia culture

 The Cucuteni–Trypillia culture had elaborately designed pottery made with the help of advanced kilns, advanced architectural techniques that allowed for the construction of large buildings, advanced agricultural practices, and developed metallurgy.
 The economy was based on an elaborate agricultural system, along with animal husbandry, with the inhabitants knowing how to grow plants that could withstand the ecological constraints of growth.
 Cultivation practices of the culture were important in the establishment of the cultural steppe in the present-day region as well.

-The remains of a potter's wheel from the middle of the 5th millennium BC is the oldest pottery wheel ever found, predating evidence of wheels in Mesopotamia by several hundred years.
+The remains of a potter's wheel from the middle of the 5th millennium BC is the oldest potter's wheel ever found, predating evidence of similar wheels in Mesopotamia by several hundred years.
 The culture also has the oldest evidence for the existence of wheeled vehicles, in the form of miniature wheeled models, which predate any evidence of wheeled vehicles in Mesopotamia by several hundred years.
-Some archaeologists and historians have argued that wheeled vehicles were invented in the Cucuteni-Trypillia culture and spread to other areas from there, though this remains a controversial and disputed idea.
+Some archaeologists and historians have argued that wheeled vehicles were invented in the Cucuteni–Trypillia culture and spread to other areas from there, though this remains a controversial and disputed idea.

 One of the most notable aspects of this culture was the periodic destruction of settlements, with each single-habitation site having a lifetime of roughly 60 to 80 years.
 The purpose of burning these settlements is a subject of debate among scholars; some of the settlements were reconstructed several times on top of earlier habitational levels, preserving the shape and the orientation of the older buildings.
 One location, the Poduri site in Romania, revealed thirteen habitation levels that were constructed on top of each other over many years.